 We all want our website to be the best, to have content that people want to read and use on a daily basis.
 We want our content to go viral and overtake the world and make us billions of dollars overnight.
 This is hard to achieve but with some work and listening to what Google and Bing have offered over the years we can make some strides to achieving these goals by updating and improving our websites overall content.

 The information you create should be useful and helpful to your users.
 The information should answer the question that the user would be looking for at the current time they come to your site.
 If you are a restaurant owner you want to present your patrons information in an easy to understand format that makes them want to purchase from you.
 Your menu should be in a readable format (e.g. not an image).
 The information should answer the question of what people would be asking.
-For example, if I typed homestyle cooking in Valparaiso I should find restaurants in Valparaiso that offer homestyle cooking.
+For example, if I typed homestyle cooking in Cullman I should find restaurants in Cullman that offer homestyle cooking.
 I want to have a menu with descriptions and pictures (that truly helps make the sell to us), the hours your open, and a way of contacting you as well including information about your online social activities.

 Going on our theme of a restaurants let's see information of what is beneficial.
 This is based on our own personal experiences and what we find useful within a restaurant website as we do many of them.
 When we go to a page this is the information we are looking for (typically in this order as well).
 This is whether we are using a desktop, tablet or mobile device.
 The key here is your website should work on all devices, optimized for local search and be easy to use.